luowei/LWAudioPlayer/README.md

 ## License

-libAudioPlayer is available under the MIT license.
+LWAudioPlayer is available under the MIT license.
 See the LICENSE file for more info.